rickys93/back-end/readme.md

 ## Notes

-Front-end development: building stuff the user interacts with Back-end development: building stuff the other code interacts with
+- Front-end development: building stuff the user interacts with
+- Back-end development: building stuff the other code interacts with

-Client: makes requests
+- Client: makes requests
-Sever: listens for and responds to requests
+- Server: listens for and responds to requests